 What does King offer above and beyond a challenging academic program?

-King students are encouraged to develop their talents and to pursue experiences in leadership roles, in the lab, on the field, on the state, in the art studio, and in music.
-Lower School students participate in a Talent Show in the fall and Grade 5 presents a spring musical.
+Every day, King students are encouraged to develop their talents and to pursue experiences in leadership roles, in the lab, on the field, on the stage, in the art studio, and in music.
+Lower School students participate in Assembly every A day, coming together to practice public speaking as they share and sing together.
+A highlight of Grade 5 is their musical, performed in the Performing Arts Center with costumes, choreography, sets, and lighting.
 Additional enrichment offerings include Math Olympiad, Lego Mindstorms, Chess, and a Service Learning Club which offers ongoing opportunities to volunteer.

 What is your impression of the King community?

-I’m drawn to the King Virtues of integrity, kindness, perseverance, and respect.
+When I arrive at school early each morning, it's a joy to welcome students I know well and an honor to participate in their lives as students.
+I'm impressed by the King Virtues of integrity, kindness, perseverance, and respect.
 I believe these exemplify the community’s commitment to inclusion, social responsibility, and skills needed to succeed in a multicultural world.
 In speaking with the teachers, students, and parents, I can tell that they genuinely care for and listen to one another.